Approved by the Board of Trustees 7/22/21

 General Physical Distancing Requirements for Staff

-- Staff will maintain 6 ft apart during while in the library building, whenever possible.
+- Staff will maintain 6 ft apart while in the library building, whenever possible.

 - Signage reminders are posted throughout the building.